jvanoosten/churnrisk/README.md

 ### Execute the churnrisk applications on your workstation

+#### Python Environment Setup

+You will need to set up an environment to run the applications.
+There are couple ways to do this as Python environment or Anaconda environment.
+This article has some background for properly setting up Python 3 on your Mac: https://opensource.com/article/19/5/python-3-default-mac     This link explains how to install Anaconda via the command line: https://docs.anaconda.com/anaconda/install/mac-os/#using-the-command-line-install

+1. If you are using Python environments, create a new environment using the requirements.txt file included in the GitHub churnrisk project.

+pip install -r requirements.txt

+2. If you are using Anaconda, create a new environment using the flask.yml file included in the GitHub churnrisk project.

+conda env create --file flask.yml

+Activate the environment by running:

+conda activate flask

+You should now have an environment needed to run the Python applications.

 #### Execute the churnrisk_app.py

 The churnrisk_app.py uses a python request to make a REST api call to the deployed model.